nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * age: `age/[AGE]` or `age/[AGE_LOWER_BOUND]-[AGE_HIGHER_BOUND]` (Age should be a non-negative integer)
 * insurance plan name: `i/PLAN_NAME`

+Note:
 * The search is case-insensitive. e.g. for gender, `male` will match `Male`
-* For search keywords with i/ (prefix for insurance plan name), only clients with matching insurance plan name will be listed. e.g. for insurance plan, `Protect` will not match `ProtectPlus`
-* Clients with matching attributes to all the keyword attributes will be returned (i.e. `AND` search). e.g.
+* Clients with attributes matching all of the keywords will be returned (i.e. `AND` search). e.g.
-  `g/F age/40` will return all female clients that are aged 40.
+  `g/F age/40` will return all clients that are female AND are aged 40.

 Example: